Knowlton Nash: Retirement

 In 1988, Nash offered to retire from his duties at The National in order to keep Peter Mansbridge from moving to the morning news at American network CBS.
 When Mansbridge accepted Nash's offer and stayed at CBC, Nash stepped down as chief correspondent, although he continued to anchor The National on Saturday evenings and filled in as weekday anchor when Mansbridge was on assignment or on vacation.
 Nash fully retired from CBC News after anchoring The National on November 28, 1992.

 After retirement from news-reading and reporting, Nash continued to host various programs on CBC Newsworld for several years.
 From 1990 to 2004, he was also host of the CBC's educational series News in Review.

 Personal life

 Nash was married four times, although his final marriage, to CBC personality Lorraine Thomson, lasted for 32 years.
 Nash blamed the dissolution of previous marriages on his peripatetic life as a journalist and his over-dedication to his work.

 Nash was diagnosed with Parkinson's disease in 2002 but remained sanguine about the diagnosis, saying that many other people faced much greater challenges.
 "I can argue that I can get a couple of extra strokes in my golf game", he told the Toronto Star in 2006.
-He died on May 24, 2014, in Toronto, surrounded by his family.
-Shortly afterwards on The National, Peter Mansbridge broke the news of Nash's death by telephone.
+He died on May 24, 2014, in Toronto.